openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

       method_three(p: Derived): Derived {}
    }

---then the code below is valid:
+---then the code below is valid:

 .. code-block:: typescript
    :linenos: